willyarisky/adonisjs-bootstrap-4/README.md

 # Adonis fullstack application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the fullstack boilerplate for AdonisJs + Bootstrap, it comes pre-configured with.

 1. Bodyparser
 2. Session